jing-yu-lim/CV_Neural-Style-Transfer-with-DEIT-Transformer/README.md

 ## Full NST with Style Transfer
-This is a result using the full NST
+This is a result using the full NST.
+Unfortunately, the results are not as pleasant as the classic NST.
+This is likely due to the 16x16 patches used for the inputs to the Vision Transformer.
+Nonetheless, it is interesting to note that there is some form of style being transferred, indicating that the gram matrices of the transformer encodings do represent style of the images.
 ![NST_overall2](https://user-images.githubusercontent.com/79006977/129229584-6062444d-85f5-4c4d-8f8e-06296097b8e6.jpg)